deib-polimi/protocode4/p4/README.md

 * __Upgraded mobile widgets__: Added new properties for the widgets like text color, background color and font style; ListViews and GridViews are now available in 3 different layouts : simple text, with an image or both.

 ## Features from v1.0 ##
-Here's a list of the key points of this web application:

 * __Widget based prototyping tool__: the user can create the pages that compose the prototype adding various controls such as label, edit texts etc. Now it supports 16 controls: button, label, edit text, web view, image view, video view, audio player, list view, grid view, photocamera controller, videocamera controller and audio recorder.